The Ultimate "Covet Fashion" Guide: Tricks, Tips, Cheats, and How to Get Free Diamonds!

-It's always a good idea to try and pick hair/makeup that go with the challenge.
-If the challenge is for a business woman, for example, you might not want to choose a crazy hairstyle or nighttime makeup look.
+It's always a good idea to try and pick hair/makeup that goes with the challenge.
+If the challenge is for a businesswoman, for example, you might not want to choose a crazy hairstyle or nighttime makeup look.
 If the challenge is a rocker chic, it might be a good time to choose one of the more "daring" hair/makeup choices.

 There's no limit to hair or makeup so you can use and reuse the same options as many times as you'd like!

 Some hairstyles in the game have additional hair accessories which can be applied to them.
 The accessories vary from everything to crowns and wedding veils, to bows and head wraps.
 Not every hairstyle has an accessory option, and not every accessory can be applied to every hairstyle; the accessories only apply to specific hairstyles, which you can find out by clicking on the hairstyle and seeing which accessory applies to it.

 Accessories can be a great way to really dress up for challenges.
 You can add a beautiful veil to a wedding dress challenge to polish up your look, or give your model a crown to make her look perfect for the princess challenge!

 The only downside to the hair accessories is that they can typically only be purchased with real money.
 Depending on your location, the hair accessories range from about $6–$14 dollars /here, in Australia, they are $13.99!).
 You need to buy a hair accessory credit to unlock ONE hair accessory (which can be then applied to whichever hairstyles it goes with, so long as you have the hairstyles unlocked).
 There is currently no way to use in-game currency to purchase a hair accessory.